 This blog at tylerc.com is the home of my occasional writing about music, TV, media, comedy, art, design, tech, society, culture, and news.
-Follow me on Twitter for daily updates, Tumblr for reblogs, and Medium for full stories.
+Follow me on Twitter for daily updates, Tumblr for reblogs, and Medium for full articles.

 For my 12th consecutive year of listing and reviewing my favorite music, I’ll be looking back at some of the most memorable singles of each season of 2014, followed by my top 40 albums.
 Who will claim #1 this year?
 You’ll have to keep reading to find out.
 Join me for this signature special feature.